 Please apply by Friday 21 February for your free place.
 We will let all applicants know the outcome of their application by Friday 28 February.

 We expect to be oversubscribed for the free places we have available, so we might not be able to offer a free space to everyone who applies.
 The majority of Deptford Literature Festival events are free to attend so we hope if you are not successful in securing a free place at one of our three paid-for events, one of the other programme events will be of interest to you.

 About Deptford Literature Festival

 Deptford Literature Festival is funded by Arts Council England and is run as a collaboration between producer Tom MacAndrew and Spread the Word.
-The full programme will be announced on Monday 27 January 2020.
+Check out the full programme at www.spreadtheword.org.uk/deptford-literature-festival

 Jamie Hale is a poet and essayist whose creative work narrates the agency and urgency of living as a disabled person in the world.
 Part-human part-cyborg, their dependence on tubes and machines leads their work to explore the intimate connections between the body, nature, and mortality and universality.
 They have been published by the Guardian, the Rialto, Poetry Quarterly, the New Statesmen & the Wellcome Collection, and curated CRIPtic (a night of D/deaf and disabled arts including their solo show NOT DYING) at the Barbican Centre in 2019.
 They have performed in venues including the Lyric (Hammersmith), the Barbican Centre, the Tate Modern, the Southbank Centre, Trans Creative Arts Festival, and the Saboteur Awards.
 They were one of the winners of the London Writers’ Awards for Poetry in 2018, and in 2019 they were shortlisted for the Jerwood Fellowships.